alacritty/alacritty/README.md

 ## Configuration

-You can find the default configuration file with documentation for all available fields on the [GitHub releases page](https://github.com/alacritty/alacritty/releases) for each release.
+You can find the documentation for Alacritty's configuration in `man 5 alacritty`, or by looking at [the scdoc file] if you do not have the manpages installed.

+[the scdoc file]: ./extra/man/alacritty.5.scd

 Alacritty doesn't create the config file for you, but it looks for one in the following locations: